-The Hudson-Stuyvesant Motor Company was a dealer of Hudson automobiles along “Automobile Row” in Cleveland, Ohio.
+The Hudson-Stuyvesant Motor Company was a producer of Stiverson automobiles and dealer of Hudsons along “Automobile Row” in Cleveland, Ohio.

 Paul Gaeth of Cleveland experimented with a steam-powered and gasoline-powered automobile as early as 1898.
 6 In 1899, Gaeth formed the People’s Automobile Company, producing buses and automobiles until 1901.
 In 1902, he established the Gaeth Motor Car Company to make small, light vehicles with two-cylinder engines under the name Gaethmobiles.